How to Bleach Hair at Home - Bleach Blonde Hair Without Fear

 Our top ten tips for home hair bleaching

 We’ve all done it.
 We’ve all sat there, watching some lucky someone’s beautiful blonde locks dancing playfully in the sunlight and thought, could I have that?
-Could I bleach my hair at home and get that gorgeous blonde look?
+Could I lighten my hair at home and achieve that gorgeous bleached blonde look?

 Well, the obvious answer is yes.
 And, bleached blonde hair, or super-blonde hair as we probably should call it, can look amazing, especially in the sunlight!